Yongkang, Zhejiang: Economy

 Since ancient times, Yongkang has been known for its hardware production.
 After 30 years of reform and modernization, Yongkang evolved from traditional to modern hardware, accelerating the pace of industrial upgrading and product branding.
 The county then became known domestically and abroad as a "hardware capital."

 The city of Yongkang has always enjoyed the name "City of Metals," as metals and machinery are its flagship industry.
 Other industries in the city have grown consistently, including the production of electric tools, building materials, and automobile/motorcycle accessories.
 Additionally, the city is a national base for the production of anti-theft doors, electric bicycles, scooters, and thermal cups.

 Due to fears of industrial theft, the Yongkang door industry, which has maintained its growth since 1997, has now become the eighth-largest Yongkang hardware industry.
 It has 454 enterprise portal products and produces four anti-theft doors every day, accounting for 1% of the national output of anti-theft doors.
 52% of the national output of stainless steel tableware and 45% of the national output of the daily-use weighing apparatus come from Yongkang, along with a third of the national output of power tools.
 Packaging drums, non-slip case scales and other products accounted for more than 90% of the domestic market.
 Scooters, gas stove burners, pumps and saw blades are its primary exports.

 Geographical

-Yongkang is located in the central part of Zhejiang province, in the People's Republic of China.
+Yongkang is located in the central part of Zhejiang, in the People's Republic of China.
 It is southeast of the Jinhua City boundary and approximately 180 km (111.8 mi) from Hangzhou.
 It has an area of 1049 km².